The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 2. They understood the results

 The Jews not only knew Jesus was saying he was the Messiah.
-They also knew he was referring to them as thieves, as worthless hirelings, and even as the wolf devouring and scattering.
-Speaking to the religious leaders, the prophets said,
+They also knew he referred to them as thieves, worthless hirelings, and even the wolf devouring and scattering.
+The prophets said to the religious leader,

 Isaiah 56:11 Yea, they are greedy dogs which can never have enough, and they are shepherds that cannot understand: they all look to their own way, every one for his gain, from his quarter.